hcorrada/networks-across-scales/content/projects/project_1.md

 **Question 2 (10 pts)** Does this skew diagram look like the ones you've seen so far in book and discussion?
 What do you think may account for any differences?
-Where do you think is the replication origin for *Campylobacter jejuni*?
+Where do you think replication origin for *Campylobacter jejuni* is located?

-Save your skew diagram `pdf` and include in your submission (see below).
+Save your skew diagram `pdf` or other image file and include in your submission (see below).

-## Part 3: DnaA boxes ##
+# Part 3: DnaA boxes #

 Use your code to find most frequent words with mismatches (at most d=2 mismatches) and reverse complements to find candidate DnaA binding sequences in the oriC candidate region you found above (250bp on each side of position minimizing skew).

-**Question 3 (10 pts)** Construct a table that shows for each k=3,4,5,6,7,8,9: (a) the number of distinct frequent words, and (b) the number of times each frequent word occurs in the genomic region.
+**Question 3 (10 pts)** Construct a table that shows for each k=3,4,5,6,7,8,9:
+(a) the number of distinct frequent words, and
+(b) the number of times each frequent word occurs in the genomic region.

 **Question 4 (5 pts)** Based on your result, did you find a reasonable candidate DnaA sequence you would provide to a biologist to test.
 If so, write down the candidate sequence and explain why you chose this particular candidate sequence.
 If not, explain why not.

-## How to submit ##
+# How to submit #

 Prepare a writeup answering the four questions above and save as `pdf`.
 Submit any additional code (besides your solutions to the Rosalind exercises) used for this part of the homework.
+I highly recommend working with a `Jupyter` notebook, exporting the notebook as `pdf` and submitting that.

-Submit to ELMS by Monday 02/20 11:59pm.
+Submit to ELMS by Monday 02/20 11:59pm here: https://myelms.umd.edu/courses/1218381/assignments/4362579